Anbu-terminator/Q-Transfer/README.md

 Make sure you are in the root directory where `requirements.txt` exists.

 📦 **Install Dependencies**
-pip install -r requirements.txt
+->pip install -r requirements.txt

 ▶️ Run the Backend Server
-uvicorn app.main:app --reload
+->uvicorn app.main:app --reload

 🎨 2.2 Frontend Setup & Running Instructions
 📁 Navigate to Frontend Root Folder
 Make sure you are in the root directory where package.json exists.

 📦 Install Dependencies
-npm install
+->npm install

 ▶️ Run the Frontend Server
-npm run dev
+->npm run dev

 🔄 **Application Flow**
 🔐 Encryption Flow